scrum-1/horosim/README.md

 * Proximity sensors like ultrasounds or Infrareds
 * Infrareds used as vision sensors to detect colors
+* Potentiometers connected to a joint in CoppeliaSim

 Devices for user interfaces